CharmGuarde/Assignment-3/README.md

 ## Assignment-3
 ## Overview
-For our final project, we decided to create a Task Manager.
-For the first part of the project, we made a simple layout that helped to show what are our main goal was.
+The project is used to test my knowledge on creating a web app using CRUD.
+I implemented it by making a website using resources provided in class and by searching it up on the internet.

 ------------------------------------------------------------------------------------------------

 ## Structure
 My website has 3 links
-1. homepage (home.ejs) - Welcome page, with 3 buttons
+1. homepage (index.ejs) - Welcome page, with 3 buttons
+2. about (about.ejs) - Talks about the webapp and what features it has
-2. task (index.ejs) - Add, edit, delete, and has the list of the tasks you created
+3. transaction (transactions.ejs) - Add, edit, and delete transactions
-3. contact (contact.ejs) - How to contact us
+4. contact (contact.ejs) - How to contact us

 ------------------------------------------------------------------------------------------------